RohanNagar/thunder/docs/manual/client-libraries.rst

 Create a new ``ThunderClient`` instance with
   1. The endpoint to access Thunder over HTTP.
-  2. Your application key.
+  2. Your application key/secret if using basic auth OR your access token if using OAuth.
-  3. Your application secret.

 .. code-block:: java

-    ThunderClient thunderClient = new ThunderClientBuilder()
+    ThunderClient thunderClient = ThunderClient.builder()
       .endpoint("http://your.endpoint.com")
-      .authentication("USER-KEY", "USER_SECRET")
+      .authentication("USER-KEY", "USER_SECRET") // Basic auth
+      .authentication("ACCESS-TOKEN") // OAuth 2.0 access token
       .build();

 Any of the methods in ``ThunderClient`` are now available for use.
 For example, to get a user: